hugobugomugo/iptables-tui/README.md

 1. **Attribution** must be given to the original author.
 2. **Commercial use is prohibited**.
-This includes selling the software, bundling it into proprietary software, or offering it as part of a paid service.
+This includes selling the software, bundling it into proprietary software, or offering it as a paid service.
 3. **Derivatives must remain open source** and licensed under the same terms.

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+All copies or substantial portions of the Software must include the above copyright notice and this permission notice.